skaivolas/sobhani/articles-to-digest/md-articles/aspectEncoding.md

 ## 4. Backgrounding in Hebrew

-This section briefly discusses the significance of using other than the default verb form in narra- tives and procedures.
+This section briefly discusses the significance of using other than the default verb form in narratives and procedures.

 I argue elsewhere (Levinsohn 2000:173*f*) that there is a need to distinguish between verb forms that **naturally** convey background